Meet Indra & Eva

 After being inspired by Ella, I started to wear my brace over my clothes and stopped trying to hide my scoliosis.
 I even gave a presentation to my whole school about bracing and my journey with scoliosis.
 About several months, my spine physician said that I was being so extroverted about bracing, that he wanted to feature me in the local news to promote a new, low-dose x-ray machine being used in Austin, the EOS.
 It was a chance for to share positive news about scoliosis and CG’s publicly.

-I am so happy to be a Co-Leader with Ella, and I am very excited to help lead the Austin Chapter.
+I am so happy to be a Co-Leader and I am very excited to help lead the Austin Chapter.
 Sometimes, scoliosis smacks you in the face, and the best way to handle it is just emBrace it.

 Other facts about me: I was born in New Zealand, I love to read, do aerial yoga, and play with my Old English Sheepdog.

 Hi!
 I’m Eva.
 I am 11 years old and going into sixth grade.
 I was diagnosed with Scoliosis near the end of fourth grade.
 The doctor looked at my back for my yearly check-up and said that there was just a little curve, nothing to worry about.
 Later that summer my mom and I flew to Philadelphia to my current scoliosis doctor.
 He looked at my x-ray and said that the curve was about 24-27 degrees.
 A month later, I got a Boston brace to help my curve.